Advice for Healthy Living

 Chakki atta flour absorbs more liquid than western stone-ground whole wheat flour, so you will need to adjust when switching.
 It is best to start with a wet dough and add flour when kneading to get to the desired consistency.
 It is difficult to add water to dough that is too dry.

 Oil and salt tenderize the dough.
 Vata thrives on this, while Pitta and Kapha should forego the salt and use less oil.
-If you use a lot of oil in the dough, you'll find no need to add some to the cooked chapati.
+If you use a lot of oil in the dough, the chapatis might not puff well on the griddle, but you'll find less need to add some after cooking.

 If dough is too dry or too thick, if you over-cook either side, or if the griddle is not hot enough, the chapatis will not puff well, but they will still taste good.
 Hot enough means that bubbles form within 10-20 seconds and that the second side begins to brown in 10-15 seconds.
 You may have to lower the heat as the cooking progresses.
 When properly cooked, there will be browned spots on both sides.